Ashtarak

 The town plays a great role in the national economy as well as the cultural life of Armenia through several industrial enterprises and cultural institutions.
 It has developed as a satellite town of Yerevan.
 The nearby village of Mughni is part of the Ashtarak municipality.

 As of the 2011 census, the population of the town was 18,834.
 However, as per the 2016 official estimate, the population of Ashtarak is 18,000.
+As of the 2022 census, the population of the town was 15,686.

 The prelacy of the Diocese of Aragatsotn of the Armenian Apostolic Church is headquartered in Ashtarak.

 Etymology

-The name of "Ashtarak" is the Armenian word for tower or fortress.
-However, according to linguist Grigor Ghapantsyan, the name of Ashtarak is derived from Ishtar (Ashtar); the Assyrian and Babylonian goddess of fertility.
-Contrary, the latest historical researches proved that the name of Ishtar was never used in the Armenian mythology during the ancient times.
+The name of Ashtarak is the Armenian word for tower or fortress.
+However, according to linguist Grigor Ghapantsyan, the name of Ashtarak is derived from Ishtar (Ashtar), the Assyrian and Babylonian goddess of fertility.
+Contrarily, the latest historical research proved that the name of Ishtar was never used in the Armenian mythology during the ancient times.
 Instead, the goddess of fertility was known as Shardi or Sardi in the ancient kingdom of Urartu, and later became known as Astghik among the Armenian monks.

 Other linguists suggest that the name of Ashtarak is related either with the legendary figure in the Armenian history Shidar; the son of king Artavasdes I of Armenia, or with Sarduri II; the king of Urartu.